 Grilling Instructions

-3. Place the marinated pineapple slices on the grill.
-Grill for about 3-4 minutes on each side or until you see grill marks and the sugar has caramelized.
+- Place the coated pineapple on the grill.
+Cook 3–4 minutes per side until you see grill marks and the sugar glaze is bubbly.

 Serving Suggestions